IHTSDO/snomed-owl-toolkit/readme.md

 ## Snomed RF2 to OWL File Conversion
 Convert Snomed RF2 files to an OWL ontology file with functional syntax.

 Download the [latest release](https://github.com/IHTSDO/snomed-owl-toolkit/releases), then on the command line give the RF2 file as an argument to the tool.
+This project currently requires Java 8.

 ```bash
 java -jar snomed-owl-toolkit*executable.jar -rf2-snapshot-archives SnomedCT_InternationalRF2.zip
 ```